 Nearly one in five U.S. workers will become disabled and remain unable to work for a year or more before they reach the age of 65.
-Fortunately, professionals can obtain long-term disability insurance coverage to protect their income in the event of a disabling accident or illness.
-Principal Life Insurance Company, which is part of the Principal Financial Group, sells long-term disability (LTD) policies that are intended to replace income lost by disabled policyholders.
-Unfortunately, Principal Financial Group does not always pay disability income benefits when it should and has been known to deny legitimate long-term disability claims.
+Fortunately, professionals can obtain long term disability insurance coverage to protect their income in the event of a disabling accident or illness.
+Principal Life Insurance Company, which is part of the Principal Financial Group, sells long term disability (LTD) policies that are intended to replace income lost by disabled policyholders.
+Unfortunately, Principal Financial Group does not always pay disability income benefits when it should and has been known to deny legitimate long term disability claims.

 Reasons for Principal Disability Insurance Denials

-Principal Financial disability insurance policies also have specific medical requirements that a claimant must meet in order to receive disability benefits from the insurance company.
+Principal Financial disability insurance policies also have specific medical requirements that a claimant must meet to receive disability benefits from the insurance company.
 Many resources are used to help verify disability claims, such as a statement from the claimant, physician and hospital records, Attending Physician’s Statements (APS), and home visits or field interviews conducted by the insurance company.
 Failure to provide the necessary medical records and documents to support your insurance claim will result in claim denial.

 Medical Reviews and Independent Medical Examinations